-Although many parents’ first reaction is to hire the help of a tutor, a one hour a week exposure to a tutor is not going to do much for a toddler or a young kid.
+Although many parents’ first reaction is to hire the help of a tutor, I believe a one hour weekly exposure to a tutor is not going to do much for a toddler or a young kid.

 The best solution would be to hire a French nanny to speak with them all day, or move to France — but this is not an option for most of us!!